mdn/content/files/en-us/learn/common_questions/web_mechanics/pages_sites_servers_and_search_engines/index.md

 ![Example of a web site domain name in the browser address bar](web-site.jpg)

-The ideas of a _webpage_ and a _website_ are especially easy to confuse for a _website_ that contains only one _webpage._ Such a website is sometimes called a _single-page website._
+The ideas of a _web page_ and a _website_ are especially easy to confuse for a _website_ that contains only one _webpage._ Such a website is sometimes called a _single-page website._

 ### Web server